navicore/ed-egui/STATUS.md

 ## Example Applications

-1. **Basic Editor** - A simple editor with Vim/Emacs modes and basic syntax highlighting
+1. **basic_editor** - A simple editor with Vim/Emacs modes and basic syntax highlighting
-2. **Minimal** - A minimal test of the egui integration with keyboard input monitoring
+2. **minimal** - A minimal test of the egui integration with keyboard input monitoring

 ## Running the Examples